qms95/nlp-processor/notes.md

 ngram generated, but I think it would be ideal if they were picked wholesale from the source.
 The problem with that approach is that you'd also have to find a common word between the two source extractions so that the sentence doesn't abruptly shift between lines.
 Or, maybe that's a good thing?
-I guess I shou
+I guess I should try bo